-The definition of sexual consent in law is clear, but in real life, it’s confusing.
-We asked top lawyer Kim Harrison to help us better understand sexual consent and the law.
+The definition of sexual consent in UK law is clear, but you might have some questions about what it all means.
+We asked top lawyer Kim Harrison to help us better understand the issues around sexual consent and the law.

-In law, a person has consented to sex if ‘she or he agrees by choice and has the freedom and capacity to make that choice’.
-This means they can’t be unconscious, asleep, drunk, or too young to understand about sex – we explain more here.
+In law, a person has consented to sex if ‘they agree by choice and have the freedom and capacity to make that choice’.
+This means they can’t be unconscious, asleep, drunk, or too young to understand about sex.

-The law says that in court, there are two ‘tests’ that judges and juries should use to work out if consent was given.
+Consent laws in the UK say there are two ‘tests’ that judges and juries should use to work out if consent was given.
 The accused must:

 - Believe they got consent for sex.

 - Their belief must be ‘reasonable’ – for example, if a person was unconscious at the time, there’s no way they could reasonably have agreed to sex.